-- 4. If necessary, complete one of the following actions: - If the oracle user exists, but its primary group is not oinstall, then enter a command similar to the following, where the -g option specifies oinstall as the primary group and the -G option specifies any existing groups to which the oracle user belongs: - # /usr/sbin/usermod -g oinstall -G dba oracle - If the oracle user does not exist, then enter the following command to create it: - # /usr/sbin/useradd -g oinstall [-G dba] oracle
+- 5. If necessary, complete one of the following actions: - If the oracle user exists, but its primary group is not oinstall or it is not a member of the dba group, then enter the following command:

+- # /usr/sbin/usermod -q oinstall -G dba oracle - If the oracle user does not exist, enter the following command to create it: - # /usr/sbin/useradd -g oinstall -G dba oracle
-This command creates the oracle user and specifies:

-- oinstall as the primary group

-- dba as an optional secondary group
+This command creates the oracle user and specifies oinstall (for example) as the primary group and dba as the secondary group.

-- 5. Enter the following command to set the password of the oracle user:

-- # passwd oracle
+- 6. Enter the following command to set the password of the oracle user: - # passwd oracle